JMcn/robotframework-translate/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 the output file is created relative to the `output directory`_.
 The default name for the output file, when tests are run, is :file:`output.xml`.

-When `post-processing outputs`_ with Rebot, new output files are not created unless the :option:`--output` option is explicitly used.
+When `post-processing outputs (后处理输出文件)`_ with Rebot, new output files are not created unless the :option:`--output` option is explicitly used.

 It is possible to disable creation of the output file when running tests by